Wrongful Dismissal Lawyers Calgary

 Most employees are hired on an indefinite contract of employment, meaning there is no fixed end date to their employment.
 If their employer wants to terminate their employment, the employer must provide the employee with reasonable notice, or pay in lieu of reasonable notice.

 The obligation to provide reasonable notice is part of every employment contract unless the contract states otherwise.
-The purpose of reasonable notice is to give employees a fair opportunity to obtain a new position instead of abruptly terminating employment and hindering their ability to support themselves and their dependants.
+The purpose of reasonable notice is to give employees a fair opportunity to obtain a new position instead of abruptly terminating employment and hindering their ability to support themselves and their dependents.

 Notice can take the form of any communication by the employer to the employee that the employee will no longer be employed by the employer.

-The amount of reasonable notice depends on a variety of factors, including the character of employment, the length of service, age of the employee, and the availability of similar employment.
+Calculating reasonable notice depends on a variety of factors, including the character of employment, the length of service, age of the employee, and the availability of similar employment.

 In Alberta, employment agreements commonly limit the requirement to provide reasonable notice and limit notice to the minimums established by Alberta’s Employment Standards Code.
 The amount notice required by the common law is normally much greater than the minimums provided for under the Code.